-You’ll also get access to the impressive LAX Star Alliance lounge, along with Virgin Australia lounges when travelling with Virgin Australia in Australia, and priority check-in for Air New Zealand flights.
+You’ll also get access to the impressive LAX Star Alliance lounge, along with Virgin Australia lounges when travelling with Virgin Australia in Australia (until October 2018) and priority check-in for Air New Zealand flights.

-The standard joining fee of $255 is waived for Westpac Airpoints World MasterCard cardholders, while the annual membership fee is reduced by $145 to $454 annually, which helps cover the cost of the annual fee of the card if you were going to be buying membership anyway.
+The standard joining fee of $255 is waived for Westpac Airpoints World Mastercard cardholders, while the annual membership fee is reduced by $145 to $484 annually, which helps cover the cost of the annual fee of the card if you were going to be buying membership anyway.